jonnonz1/nz-statute-book/acts/public/1989/public-finance-act-1989.md

 ### 8 Appropriation limited by amount
-The authority to incur expenses or capital expenditure provided by an appropriation under an Appropriation Act— (a) is limited to the amount specified for the appropriation by or under that Act; and (b) may not be exceeded (except as provided for in section 25 or section 26A or section 26B).
+The authority to incur expenses or capital expenditure provided by an appropriation under an Appropriation Act— (a) is limited to the amount specified for the appropriation by or under that Act; and (b) may not be exceeded (except as provided for in section 25 or section 25C or section 26A or section 26B).

 ### 9 Appropriation limited by scope
 (1) The authority to incur expenses or capital expenditure provided by an appropriation—